-Research tells us girls are more frequently identified as being abused by their peers, and girls are more likely to experience unwanted sexual touching in schools.
+Research tells is us girls are more frequently identified as being abused by their peers, girls are more likely to experience unwanted sexual touching in schools.
 Boys are less likely to report intimate relationship abuse.
 Boys report high levels of victimisation in areas where they are affected by gangs.

-There is an increasing evidence base emerging about the sexual exploitation of boys (both by adults and peers).
+There is an increasing evidence base emerging on the sexual exploitation of boys (both by adults and peers).
 We recognise that both boys and girls experience peer on peer abuse but they do so in gendered ways.

-A difficult feature of peer on peer abuse is that the perpetrators could be victims themselves and possibly are being abused by their parents or caregivers.
+A difficult part of peer abuse is that the perpetrators could be victims themselves and possibly are being abused by their parents or caregivers.